Novi Sad raid: Legal proceedings

 After questions were raised in the Hungarian parliament the prime minister László Bárdossy sent a commission of inquiry to investigate.
 That investigation supported the story that the army had been battling partisans.
 A further investigation by Bárdossy's successor Miklós Kállay came to similar conclusions.

 In 1943, Hungary organized a trial of several officers who were among those responsible for the raids leading to prison terms ranging from 10 to 15 years.
 Four of those charged escaped to Germany before their sentencing.
 After the war, some of the individuals responsible for the raids, including Feketehalmy-Czeydner, were tried again by the new communist government of Hungary (which sentenced them to death or to life in prison) and again in Yugoslavia, where they were sentenced to death again, and executed.
 Horthy who was, according to Yugoslav/Serbian historians, among those responsible for the raids, was never indicted or tried.
 In September 2006, Efraim Zuroff of the Wiesenthal Center made public copies of a 1944 court verdict finding Sándor Képíró and 14 other Hungarian military and police officers of taking part in 1942 raid in Novi Sad.
 In 1948, the government of Hungary retried him in absentia and sentenced him to 14 years.
 This verdict was based upon the testimony of János Nagy, a former Hungarian soldier of Képíró's platoon.
 However, the testimony was given after the communist secret service tortured Nagy.
 Képíró, however, stated that as a police officer, his participation was limited merely to arresting civilians, and he did not take part in the executions or any other illegal activity.
 War crimes charges were subsequently brought against Képíró in a federal court in Budapest, for murders of civilians committed under his command during the January 1942 raids.
 His trial on those charges commenced in May 2011.
 Képíró was acquitted on all counts in July 2011.
 He died of natural causes two months later.

 Retribution and formal apologies

 Mass killings targeting Jews, such as those that occurred during the raid, were relatively uncommon in Hungary-proper and the occupied areas until October 1944, when the Germans assumed direct control of the country and the regions it had occupied, deporting hundreds of thousands of Jews to death camps.

-In June 2013, Hungarian President János Áder apologised in Belgrade for the war crimes committed against civilian Serbs and Jewish people during the Hungarian occupation of Yugoslav territories.
+In June 2013, President of Hungary János Áder apologised in Belgrade for the war crimes committed against civilian Serbs and Jewish people during the Hungarian occupation of Yugoslav territories.
 Some days earlier members of the Serbian Parliament adopted a declaration, which condemned the massacres and application of the principle of collective guilt against Hungarians in Vojvodina at the end of the Second World War.